 This Quick as a Cricket art activity combines a well-loved children’s book with colorful art.
-You’ll definitely want to add this to your process art ideas.
+You’ll definitely want to add this to your preschool art projects.

 So for this month’s Book Club Play Date, I thought it’d be fun to share a simple but fun art project based on Quick as a Cricket by Audrey Wood.